power-devops/powerha_aix/README.md

 # IBM PowerHA SystemMirror for AIX Ansible collection

-This collection enable PowerHA cluster management through Ansible on IBM AIX.
+This collection enables PowerHA cluster management through Ansible on IBM AIX.
-It is tested with IBM PowerHA 7.2.7 but should work with any PowerHA starting 7.2.1.
+It is tested with IBM PowerHA 7.2.6 and 7.2.7 but should work with any PowerHA starting 7.2.1.

 ## Prerequisites